-- Disconnect the power supply before replacing grinding wheel or inspecting the grinder. - Cracked wheels advise Convenor of the day of this problem and do not attempt to replace unless authorised. - Adjust tool rest to ensure that it is no more than 2 mm away from the wheel and readjust as wheel diameter reduces through use. - Ensure wheels rotate freely before switching the power on. - Stand to one side of the bench grinder when switching the power on. - Do not operate the bench grinder with the wheel guard removed. - Do not use anything to overload the grinding wheel. - Use a wheel dresser only to remove burrs on the grinding wheel.
+- Disconnect the power supply before replacing grinding wheel or inspecting the grinder. - Appropriate personal protective equipment must be worn, including high-impact face shield. - Cracked wheels advise Convenor of the day of this problem and do not attempt to replace unless authorised. - Adjust tool rest to ensure that it is no more than 2 mm away from the wheel and readjust as wheel diameter reduces through use. - Ensure wheels rotate freely before switching the power on. - Stand to one side of the bench grinder when switching the power on. - Do not operate the bench grinder with the wheel guard removed. - Do not use anything to overload the grinding wheel. - Use a wheel dresser only to remove burrs on the grinding wheel. - Do not push objects in to the wheel to stop rotation. - Be aware that a rotating grinder may, under fluorescent lights, appear to be stationary.